 It's possible to get unstuck--to make radical breakthroughs--in a single day.
 This opposes the grain of our thinking.
-We're accustomed to believe that change, especially radical change, occurs at best over time, and from great strain of effort.
+We're accustomed to believe that change, especially radical change, occurs at best over time and from great strain of effort.

-Certain factors make "radical change" more possible and plausible.
-Factors that have interested me for decades.
-I have utilized these factors to promote radical change for many clients.
+possible--factors that have interested me for decades.
+I now utilize these factors to promote radical change for my clients.

 What is a radical breakthrough?